Compiling a CMSSW package

 CMSSW workarea.
 The git repository will either

-contain the analysis code at the lowest level or could be collected in a
+contain the analysis code at the lowest level or have a subdirectory

 .gitlab-ci.yml